Make Your Own Junk Journal

 So I will see you back on the third week of June for our next tutorial, when we begin to embellish and add things to our pages.
 So gather some rubber stamps, stencils, paints, and embellishments and meet me back here with your pages ready to work on.
 Have fun aging the papers and getting your cover ready.
 You should have something that looks like the next two photos when we meet next time.
 The signatures are just laid in the cover for now.
 We will bind them into the cover after we decorate the pages. 🙂

 Whew, that was a lot of information to start this class off.
 What do you think?
-Are you ready to Create a Junk Journal with me?
+Are you ready to Make Your Own Junk Journal with me?

 I hope you enjoyed this Mixed Media Junket Journal Tutorial!
 I also teach Photoshop Elements tutorials over on The Graphics Fairy Premium Membership site.
 You can find even more of my art, DIYs, and whimsical shenanigans on Cre8tive Compass Magazine, Cre8tiva (just launched), and loads of my digital art on Instagram.